thisisdevanshi/MSCA-31006-TimeSeries-Team-Project/README.md

 3. **ARIMA**: This code contains how you can model web traffic views using Naive, ARIMA, ETS, and TBATS model for Weighted average cost of capital wikipedia page.
 This also includes cross validation.
 4. **SPECTRAL ANALYSIS**: This code contains spectral analysis for legal high wikipedia page.
 5. **INTERVENTION ANALYSIS**: This code contains intevention analysis for rio olympics wikipedia page.
-6. **FREQUENCY7**: This code contains ARIMA,sARIMA,TBATS and Dynamic Harmonic Regression model for rio olympics wikipedia page.
+6. **FREQUENCY7**: This code contains ARIMA, sARIMA, TBATS and Dynamic Harmonic Regression model for rio olympics wikipedia page.
 7. **DOWNSAMPLING**: This code contains Downsampled data from daily to weekly for rio olympics wikipedia page.
-8. **ARIMA-3C-ZH*: This code contains arima and ets for 3C ZH wikipedia page.
+8. **ARIMA-3C-ZH**: This code contains ARIMA and ETS for 3C ZH wikipedia page where spikes have been replaced with mean values.

 ## Team: